EleutherAI/gpt-neo/README.md

 # Generating your own Dataset

 You can use the `create_tfrecords.py` script to encode your text data into tfrecords suited for the training.
-First install the dependencies:

-`pip3 install ftfy tqdm tokenizers lm_dataformat`

 Your data must either be in the form of lots of normal text files (one document per file), or in any format supported by [lm_dataformat](https://github.com/leogao2/lm_dataformat).